How Much Does a New Roof Cost?

-After roof size, this is one of the biggest factors affecting cost.
+After roof size, this is one of the biggest factors affecting the cost.
 In sequence from least to most expensive, the most common material options are:

 - Simple Asphalt Roll Roofing – Generally not used on residences, but rather more utilitarian structures such as sheds, detached garages, patio covers, etc.